 To train family medicine physicians to be leaders who provide full spectrum care for the needs of the communities they serve.
 Thus, we train physicians in a rigorous academic environment with exposure to a wide breadth of care models including a Federally Qualified Health Center, Rural Health Center, Academic Health Center, Community Clinic, and a Vertically Integrated Health System.
 At the culmination of their training, our graduates will be ready to successfully step into any environment their careers will lead them.

-To prepare residents within an innovative curriculum that emphasizes continuity of care across settings, population health, health equity, and advocacy for patients.
+To prepare residents to provide continuity of care across multiple settings, to improve equity and population health outcomes, and to advocate for their patients.

-To be a leader in Family Medicine training by producing leaders within an innovative 4 year curriculum and Capstone program.
+To be a leader in Family Medicine training by curricular innovation, including a 4-year training model and required capstone project.

 Education: Training residents for clinical excellence in generalist full-spectrum care in a wide array of settings, and a commitment to quality health education for students, residents, faculty and patients.